Essex Savings Bank Buys 400 Shares of Kimberly-Clark Co. (NYSE:KMB)

-Essex Savings Bank raised its stake in Kimberly-Clark Co.
-(NYSE:KMB – Get Rating) by 3.2% during the third quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The firm owned 12,812 shares of the company’s stock after acquiring an additional 400 shares during the period.
-Essex Savings Bank’s holdings in Kimberly-Clark were worth $1,442,000 as of its most recent SEC filing.
+Essex Savings Bank boosted its stake in shares of Kimberly-Clark Co.
+(NYSE:KMB – Get Rating) by 3.2% in the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 12,812 shares of the company’s stock after purchasing an additional 400 shares during the quarter.
+Essex Savings Bank’s holdings in Kimberly-Clark were worth $1,442,000 at the end of the most recent reporting period.

-Other large investors have also recently bought and sold shares of the company.
-S&CO Inc. raised its stake in Kimberly-Clark by 0.3% in the second quarter.
-S&CO Inc. now owns 27,830 shares of the company’s stock valued at $3,761,000 after purchasing an additional 74 shares in the last quarter.
-Whittier Trust Co. of Nevada Inc. raised its stake in Kimberly-Clark by 0.6% in the second quarter.
-Whittier Trust Co. of Nevada Inc. now owns 12,762 shares of the company’s stock valued at $1,725,000 after purchasing an additional 76 shares in the last quarter.
-Resources Investment Advisors LLC. raised its stake in Kimberly-Clark by 0.8% in the second quarter.
-Resources Investment Advisors LLC. now owns 10,134 shares of the company’s stock valued at $1,370,000 after purchasing an additional 77 shares in the last quarter.
-Clearstead Advisors LLC raised its stake in Kimberly-Clark by 0.9% during the second quarter.
-Clearstead Advisors LLC now owns 8,973 shares of the company’s stock worth $1,213,000 after acquiring an additional 79 shares in the last quarter.
-Finally, West Oak Capital LLC raised its stake in Kimberly-Clark by 50.0% during the second quarter.
-West Oak Capital LLC now owns 240 shares of the company’s stock worth $32,000 after acquiring an additional 80 shares in the last quarter.
-74.16% of the stock is currently owned by institutional investors.
+Other hedge funds and other institutional investors have also recently added to or reduced their stakes in the company.
+New Millennium Group LLC bought a new stake in shares of Kimberly-Clark in the second quarter valued at about $27,000.
+Wagner Wealth Management LLC bought a new stake in shares of Kimberly-Clark in the second quarter valued at about $28,000.
+West Oak Capital LLC boosted its position in shares of Kimberly-Clark by 50.0% in the second quarter.
+West Oak Capital LLC now owns 240 shares of the company’s stock valued at $32,000 after acquiring an additional 80 shares during the period.
+Heritage Financial Services LLC bought a new stake in shares of Kimberly-Clark in the second quarter valued at about $42,000.
+Finally, Capital Analysts LLC boosted its position in shares of Kimberly-Clark by 53.2% in the first quarter.
+Capital Analysts LLC now owns 363 shares of the company’s stock valued at $45,000 after acquiring an additional 126 shares during the period.
+74.16% of the stock is owned by institutional investors.

-Several research analysts have commented on KMB shares.
-StockNews.com downgraded Kimberly-Clark from a “buy” rating to a “hold” rating in a research note on Friday, December 16th.
-Wells Fargo & Company lowered their target price on Kimberly-Clark from $130.00 to $120.00 and set an “equal weight” rating for the company in a research note on Monday, October 3rd.
-JPMorgan Chase & Co. lowered their target price on Kimberly-Clark from $118.00 to $117.00 and set an “underweight” rating for the company in a research note on Thursday, October 13th.
-Deutsche Bank Aktiengesellschaft downgraded Kimberly-Clark from a “hold” rating to a “sell” rating and boosted their target price for the stock from $120.00 to $123.00 in a research note on Tuesday, December 6th.
-Finally, Bank of America began coverage on Kimberly-Clark in a report on Wednesday, September 14th.
-They set a “neutral” rating on the stock.
-Four research analysts have rated the stock with a sell rating, eleven have assigned a hold rating and one has issued a buy rating to the company’s stock.
-According to MarketBeat, the stock has an average rating of “Hold” and an average target price of $129.62.
+KMB has been the subject of a number of recent research reports.
+Wells Fargo & Company reduced their target price on shares of Kimberly-Clark from $130.00 to $120.00 and set an “equal weight” rating for the company in a research report on Monday, October 3rd.
+Morgan Stanley reduced their target price on shares of Kimberly-Clark from $137.00 to $132.00 and set an “equal weight” rating for the company in a research report on Tuesday, October 4th.
+JPMorgan Chase & Co. dropped their price target on Kimberly-Clark from $118.00 to $117.00 and set an “underweight” rating for the company in a research note on Thursday, October 13th.
+Bank of America started coverage on Kimberly-Clark in a research note on Wednesday, September 14th.
+They issued a “neutral” rating for the company.
+Finally, Atlantic Securities raised Kimberly-Clark from a “neutral” rating to an “overweight” rating and set a $135.00 price target for the company in a research note on Wednesday, October 12th.
+Four investment analysts have rated the stock with a sell rating, eleven have given a hold rating and one has given a buy rating to the company.
+According to MarketBeat, Kimberly-Clark presently has an average rating of “Hold” and a consensus price target of $129.62.

-Kimberly-Clark (NYSE:KMB – Get Rating) last posted its quarterly earnings results on Tuesday, October 25th.
-The company reported $1.40 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.48 by ($0.08).
-The business had revenue of $5.05 billion for the quarter, compared to the consensus estimate of $5.01 billion.
+Kimberly-Clark (NYSE:KMB – Get Rating) last issued its earnings results on Tuesday, October 25th.
+The company reported $1.40 EPS for the quarter, missing the consensus estimate of $1.48 by ($0.08).
+The business had revenue of $5.05 billion for the quarter, compared to analyst estimates of $5.01 billion.
 Kimberly-Clark had a return on equity of 250.21% and a net margin of 8.84%.
-Kimberly-Clark’s quarterly revenue was up .9% on a year-over-year basis.
-During the same quarter in the previous year, the company posted $1.62 earnings per share.
-Research analysts predict that Kimberly-Clark Co. will post 5.6 earnings per share for the current fiscal year.
+The firm’s revenue was up .9% compared to the same quarter last year.
+During the same period in the previous year, the firm posted $1.62 EPS.
+Research analysts expect that Kimberly-Clark Co. will post 5.6 EPS for the current year.

-The firm also recently declared a quarterly dividend, which will be paid on Wednesday, January 4th.
-Shareholders of record on Friday, December 9th will be issued a dividend of $1.16 per share.
-This represents a $4.64 dividend on an annualized basis and a dividend yield of 3.38%.
-The ex-dividend date is Thursday, December 8th.
-Kimberly-Clark’s payout ratio is 87.88%.
+The company also recently declared a quarterly dividend, which will be paid on Wednesday, January 4th.
+Stockholders of record on Friday, December 9th will be issued a dividend of $1.16 per share.
+This represents a $4.64 annualized dividend and a dividend yield of 3.38%.
+The ex-dividend date of this dividend is Thursday, December 8th.
+Kimberly-Clark’s dividend payout ratio (DPR) is currently 87.88%.

 Kimberly-Clark Corporation, together with its subsidiaries, manufactures and markets personal care and consumer tissue products worldwide.
 It operates through three segments: Personal Care, Consumer Tissue, and K-C Professional.
 The Personal Care segment offers disposable diapers, swimpants, training and youth pants, baby wipes, feminine and incontinence care products, and other related products under the Huggies, Pull-Ups, Little Swimmers, GoodNites, DryNites, Sweety, Kotex, U by Kotex, Intimus, Depend, Plenitud, Softex, Poise, and other brand names.